crystal397/internship/README.md

 # internship
-## mission 1. find the thesis based on project
+## Mission 1: Identify the thesis for the project
-## mission 2. scrapping news in naver
+## Mission 2: Scrape news from Naver
-## mission 3. research the backgroud data for new project
+## Mission 3: Research background data for the new project